WitenbergSouza/WitenbergSouza/README.md

  ### Hi there 👋 I am Witenberg Souza \o/

 ## About me
    > Houdie !
-My name is Witenbeg Souza, AKA WitzRed.
+My name is Witenbeg Souza.
 I have a Master's in Electrical Engineering  through Northern Illinois University.
 My focus is on Statistical Detection Theory and Machine Learning.

   #### What are my hobbies?
    > I believe no one can be defined by only one aspect of their lives.
 Thus, I am always experimenting... creating new engineering projects, sharing ideas, diving into collabs, testing my embbeded devices, and when I have some spare time, trying new recipies in the kitchen.